ms/buildtogether.tech/research/index.md

 ## What Do We Know About Software Projects?

-If there is one "law" of software development that most practitioners have heard of, it is Brooks' Law: adding people to a late project makes it later. <cite>Meneely2011</cite> explores the correlation between adding people to a team and the quality of the software the team works on.
+If there is one "law" of software development that most practitioners have heard of, it is <span g="brooks_law">Brooks' Law</span>: adding people to a late project makes it later. <cite>Meneely2011</cite> explores the correlation between adding people to a team and the quality of the software the team works on.

 The paper reports that adding people is correlated with a later increase in software quality, but adding them too quickly (that is, at a faster pace than in